-All matches will have mat size video review.
-The current WCL Challenge process procedure will be used throughout the BCSS Wrestling Championship.
-If a challenge is lost no point will be awarded to the opponent.
+To provide the opportunity for the student athlete/coach to review a match sequence action, all matches will have mat size video review.
+The current WCL Challenge process procedure will be used throughout the entire BCSS Wrestling Championship.
+Note: If a challenge is lost no point will be awarded to the opponent.